What time does the Dog Show start?

 Who gets a prize?

-- all dogs that come 1st, 2nd or 3rd in each class win a prize
+· all dogs that come 1st, 2nd or 3rd in most classes win a prize.
+Exceptions are:

 Who participates in the 'Best in Show' class?

 · the winning dog from each class automatically has a place in the 'Best in Show' class.